simran-kaur5/Stayora/readme.md

 # Stayora

 Stayora is a full-stack web application for exploring and managing property listings.
-It allows users to browse stays, create their own listings, upload images, view locations on a map, leave reviews, and use an AI-assisted search feature to find suitable listings using natural language.
+It allows users to browse stays, create their own listings, upload images, view locations on a map, leave reviews, and use AI-assisted features for natural language listing search and review sentiment analysis.

 ## Live Demo